jewzaam/weather-exporter/README.md

 ## Usage

 Once you have your configuration file run the exporter.
 This assumes the configuration file is `config.yaml` but you can name it anything.
+Note that `*.yaml` files are ignored via `.gitignore`.
+If you keep your configuration file in the same directory as the source please make sure you back it up or have a way to recreate it if it's lost.

 ```shell
 python weather-exporter.py --port 8001 --config config.yaml
 ```

 ## Verify

 In your favorite browser look at the metrics endpoint.
 If it's local, you can use http://localhost:8001